paul-caron/EpicCanvas/README.md

 Awesome features:
 - basic camera
-- texture rendering with whole set of 2D texture filtering options, and super sexy smooth anisotropic filtering as well.
+- textures with whole set of 2D texture filtering options, and super sexy smooth anisotropic filtering as well.
 - dynamic perspective (trademark)
 - lighting capabilities
 - 4D is the standard for any shape vertex